rishabh727/C-projects/port_scanner_README.md

 #  Port Scanner

 This is a simple asynchronous port scanner implemented in C++ using Boost.Asio library.
-It allows you to scan a range of ports on a specified host to determine which ports are open.
+It allows you to scan a range of ports on a specified host to determine which ports are open .

 ## Prerequisites